Are the Grammy Awards Really About Quality Music?

 - Led Zeppelin

-These awards aren't always about rewarding talent, innovation or quality.
+The Grammys aren't always about rewarding talent, innovation, or quality.
 Based on the EW article, voters may not have listened to all the nominees to determine who they think is most deserving of a win.
 Rob Kenner says this is the case:

 "...the vast majority of the nominations are chosen by people who have little real expertise in a given field.
 I refrained from voting in heavy metal and classical because I know very little about those genres.
 But I could have if I wanted to, and that strikes me as a problem."